And whatsoever we ask, we receive of him, because we keep his commandments, and do those things that are pleasing in his sight. ~1 John 3:22

 There are the requirements in praying.

 Our passage this morning teaches us the divine requirements for answered prayer.
 First, we must live lives that are obedient and pleasing to God.
 Obedience involves keeping the commands of God.
 One of these commands is loving our brothers and sisters in Christ.
 Hindered relationships hinder answered prayers.
 Husbands and wives who have unresolved differences hinder their prayers from being answered.
 Christians who have unforgiveness towards others grieve the Spirit of God and prevent answered prayer.
 Second, we must meet the condition of doing those things that are pleasing in God’s sight.
 One of the things that pleases God is praying in faith.
 Without faith, it is impossible to please God.
 We can sometimes be guilty of praying without having faith that God answers prayer.
 Third, our praying must be for the glory of God.
 Whatsoever we ask implies that those things glorify Him.

 There are the results in praying.

 “Whatsoever we ask, we receive of him.”
 God delights in answering our prayers.
 Think of what can be accomplished when our praying pleases God.
 Laborers are sent into the harvest fields.
 Sinners can be saved.
 Needs are met.
 Satan is held back.
-Gospel preaching opportunities are opened up!
-God opens doors that we cannot.
+Gospel preaching opportunities are opened up.
+God opens doors that we cannot open.

 God delights in answering our prayers.
-Take time this morning to meditate on the condition for answered prayer.
+Take time this morning to meditate on the conditions for answered prayer.
 Let’s be people who see consistent answers to prayer.

 Have a prayer-enriched God Morning!